 - all unification of representations demands unity of consciousness in the synthesis of them.

-Allison points out that on this reading Kant's reasoning appears to involve a gross non sequitur, since (2) supports only Kant's having in mind that the unity of consciousness is a necessary condition for the representation of an object, and not for its also being a sufficient condition.
+Allison points out that on this reading Kant’s reasoning appears to involve a non sequitur, since (2) supports only Kant’s having in mind that the unity of consciousness is a necessary condition for the representation of an object, and not for its also being a sufficient condition.
 Howell raises a similar concern: “In §17 Kant simply does not make this inference clear, and an air of blatant fallacy hovers over this part of his reasoning” (Howell 1992: 228; for an opposing view see Keller 1998: 80).
 But Ameriks argues that the B-Deduction should not be interpreted as providing an argument for the sufficiency claim, and a respectable case can be made for his reading (Ameriks 1978; Pereboom 1995; Patricia Kitcher 2011: 115–60).

 Allison and Howell both argue that (1) should be read as a statement of the sufficiency claim.
 Now in (A) Kant contends that cognitions of objects consist in a determinate relation of representations to objects, and as (1) indicates, this relation is constituted or produced by a synthesis that essentially involves the unity of consciousness.
 However, (1) does not indicate that the synthesis that involves unity of consciousness cannot occur without its resulting in a relation of a representation to an object.
 By analogy, the smelting and molding of steel are processes that constitute or produce steel girders, but from this one should not conclude that the processes of smelting and molding steel cannot take place without the production of steel girders.
 Just as producing steel girders also requires molds of particular shapes, so producing representations of objects might require, in addition to the synthesis that involves the unity of consciousness, particular concepts of objects.

 If the sufficiency claim, and with it the reciprocity thesis, is denied, we need an alternative account of how §17 functions in the overall argument of the B-Deduction.
-It may be that the role of this section is just to provide a characterization of an object that has a key role in a challenge to Humean associationism, and thereby initiates an argument from below.
-Kant's proposal is that an object is “that in the concept of which a manifold of a given intuition is united” (B137).
-The subsequent claim is that the unification of a manifold requires the unity of apperception together with synthesis; immediately following the characterization of an object he states that “all unification of representations demands unity of consciousness in the synthesis of them” (B137).
-It seems consistent with these texts that Kant’s characterization of an object is designed to present his anti-Humean theory about the mental processing required for our representing objects, and the subsequent claim for the need for synthesis and the unity of apperception does not express a view that Kant expects us to accept without argument, but rather one he aims to confirm in §§18–20.
+It may be that the role of this section is largely to provide a characterization of an object that has a key role in the ensuing challenge to Humean associationism, and thereby initiates an argument from below.
+Kant’s proposal is that an object is “that in the concept of which a manifold of a given intuition is united” (B137).
+The subsequent claim is that the unification of a manifold requires synthesis; immediately following the characterization of an object he states that “all unification of representations demands unity of consciousness in the synthesis of them” (B137).
+It seems consistent with these texts that Kant’s characterization of an object is designed just to present his anti-Humean theory of the mental processing required for representing objects, and that the subsequent claim for the need for synthesis does not express a view he expects us to accept without further argument, but rather one he aims to confirm in §§18–20.
 If this argument succeeds, it will turn out that the a priori synthesis required to account for the features of our representations of objects Kant singles out is the same process that yields my consciousness of the identity of myself as subject of different self-attributions.

 In §18 Kant draws our attention to certain features of our representations of objects that, in his view, will serve to defeat associationism and establish a priori synthesis: